mlondschien/changeforest/changeforest-r/README.md

 9      °--(561, 600]                 568  -5.230075   0.120          FALSE
 ```

-The `changeforest` algorithm still detects the change point around `t=200`, but also
+The `changeforest` algorithm still detects the change point around `t=200` but also
-returns false-positives.
+returns false positives.

 Due to the nature of the change, `method="change_in_mean"` is unable to detect any
 change points at all: